TitoMoi/servihelper/DEVELOPER.md

 ## Lazy load

 Servihelper doesnt use angular lazy load as it is a desktop app and network is not an issue.

-## Layout

-- All pages are wrapper in a bootstrap margin level 3.
-- All content uses bootstrap margin level 2 for small laptops and margin level 3 for sibling items.

 ## Icons